colorlessenergy/colorlessenergy.github.io/_projects/lastpad.md

 #### this is the general idea that happens with every operation

-If a note was created and the user was offline it would first check if the `createdNotes` array had anything inside If It didn't it would set an array with the note that was created then it would use `JSON.stringfy()` to make sure the objects are saved and not turned into `[object Object,...object Object]`.
-If the `createdNotes` was already created it would `JSON.parse()` the `createdNotes` array and push the new one into the array then `JSON.stringfy()` it.
+If a note is created and the user is offline it will first check if the `createdNotes` array has anything inside if it does not it will set an array with the note that were created then it will use `JSON.stringfy()` to make sure the objects are saved and not turned into `[object Object,...object Object]`.
+If the `createdNotes` is already created it will `JSON.parse()` the `createdNotes` array and push the new one into the array then `JSON.stringfy()` it.

 #### issue with creating notes offline and going online

-An issue I had with the arrays was if someone were to edit or delete a note that was created offline and the user goes online it would try to make changes to the database with these fake notes that had fake Ids.
-This threw errors and to fix this I first check if the note that was being made changes to is inside the `createdNotes` arrays if it was it would edit or delete the note inside that array instead of pushing it into a new array which could have been `updatedNotes` and deletedNotes`.
+If someone were to edit or delete a note that was created offline and the user goes online it would try to make changes to the database with fake notes that had fake IDs.
+To fix this I first check if the note that was being made changes to is inside the `createdNotes` arrays if it was it would edit or delete the note inside that array instead of pushing it into a new array which could have been `updatedNotes` and deletedNotes`.